-It is important to plan the procedure to minimize any possibility of error.
+It is essential to plan the procedure to minimize any possibility of error.

-Pre-operative radiographs of the affected bone should be made as of the bones and the normal non-affected contralateral limb.
+Preoperative radiographs of the affected bone should be made to the bones and the normal non-affected contralateral limb.

 X-rays should include the entire joint above and below the deformed bone.

-The correction must be planned at the site of greatest deformity.
+The correction must be planned at the site of the most remarkable deformity.